JoshMusick/social_computing_term_proj/README.md

 # social_computing_term_proj
 Term project for social computing.
-This branch implements a brute force algorithm to calculate an equitable stable matching.
-This is defined as the matching with a lowest cumulative 'equity score' for all participants in the matching, where an individual's equity score is the index of the individual's match in their preference list.
+This branch implements an algorithm to calculate the optimal stable matching based on the concept of Rotations presented in the Gusfield/Irving book and outlined in the included term project report.
+'Optimal' is defined as the matching with a lowest cumulative 'equity score' for all participants in the matching, where an individual's equity score is the index of the individual's match in their preference list.

 To execute: compile the code and run with an 'inputFile' parameter.
 Ex:
 $> java EquitableMatcher input.txt